FACK1/Countries-autoComplete/README.md

  **The Link of website**: [Countries-autoComplete](https://country-autocomplete.herokuapp.com/)

 # About:
-Simple search for a Countries  website, that search for a Country name that auto complete it.
+Simple website that allows the users to search for a Country name and auto complete it.

   # App Architecture:
    ##### public Folder